vivaria/edisonrul.ing/docs/source/cards/d/desert-twister.md

 ### Card Rulings

-●This card’s effect to destroy 1 Spell or Trap Card on the field targets.
+*   This card’s effect to destroy 1 Spell or Trap Card on the field targets.